 Creatively expressing your faith through art opens up a whole new world of studying your Bible.
-Bible journaling will help you reflect on the Lord as you as you draw.
+Bible journaling will help you reflect on the Lord as you draw.
 You will also be leaving a legacy for your children and grandchildren when you leave this earth.

 In case this is new to you, yes, I draw in my Bible!!

 I saw Bible art for the first time through Darlene Schact over at Time-Warp Wife.
 Since then I have found many others who are using art as a way to express their love for God.

 What keeps drawing me back to create in my Bible?